rock-core/rock-and-syskit/source/syskit_basics/constant_generator.html.md

 ## Improving the arguments

 The format of the 'values' is actually awkward for a command generator.
-Let's provide better arguments.
-We need to update `#values` when position or orientation are set.
+Let's provide a better `setpoint` argument that is transformed to set `values`.

 ~~~ruby
 class ArmCartesianConstantCommandGenerator < ...